privacyguides/privacyguides.org/docs/android.en.md

 - Consider price beating options and specials offered at brick and mortar stores.
 - Look at online community bargain sites in your country.
 These can alert you to good sales.
 - Google provides a list showing the [support cycle](https://support.google.com/nexus/answer/4457705) for each one of their devices.
 The price per day for a device can be calculated as: $\text{Cost} \over \text {EOL Date }-\text{ Current Date}$, meaning that the longer use of the device the lower cost per day.

-### Other Devices

-The following OEMs are only mentioned as they have phones compatible with the operating systems recommended by us.
-If you are purchasing a new device, we only recommend purchasing a Google Pixel.

-#### OnePlus

-If you are unable to obtain a Google Pixel, recent OnePlus devices are the next best option if you want to run a custom OS without privileged Play Services.
-OnePlus 8 and later devices will receive 4 years of security updates from their initial launch date.
-CalyxOS has [experimental support](https://calyxos.org/news/2022/04/01/fairphone4-oneplus8t-oneplus9-test-builds/) for the **OnePlus 8T** and **9**.

-DivestOS has support for most OnePlus devices up to the **OnePlus 7T Pro**, with varying levels of support.

-#### Fairphone

-!!! danger

-    The Fairphone 3 and 4 are not secure by default, as the [stock bootloader trusts the public AVB signing key](https://forum.fairphone.com/t/bootloader-avb-keys-used-in-roms-for-fairphone-3-4/83448/11).
-This breaks verified boot on a stock Fairphone device, as the system will boot alternative Android operating systems such (such as /e/) [without any warning](https://source.android.com/security/verifiedboot/boot-flow#locked-devices-with-custom-root-of-trust) about custom operating system usage.

-    This problem is somewhat mitigated when you install a custom operating system such as CalyxOS or DivestOS and trust the developer's signing keys rather than the stock system keys, however a vulnerability in CalyxOS or DivestOS's recovery environments could still potentially allow an attacker to bypass AVB. **To reiterate, you must install a custom operating system with custom boot keys to use Fairphone devices in a secure manner.**

-CalyxOS has [experimental support](https://calyxos.org/news/2022/04/01/fairphone4-oneplus8t-oneplus9-test-builds/) for the **Fairphone 4**.
-DivestOS has builds available for the **Fairphone 3**.

-Fairphone markets their devices as receiving 6 years of support.
-However, the SoC (Qualcomm Snapdragon 750G on the Fairphone 4) has a considerably shorter EOL date.
-This means that firmware security updates from Qualcomm for the Fairphone 4 will end in September 2023, regardless of whether Fairphone continues to release software security updates.

 ## General Apps